 Information to assist parents and guardians in determining whether or not child abuse has occurred and, if so, how to file a complaint of child abuse with local law enforcement.

-Revised Guidelines for Parents and Guardians to Report Allegations of Child Abuse Letter
+Letter Regarding Guidelines for Parents and Guardians to Report Allegations of Child Abuse (03-Mar-2014)

-Mandatory Reporting of Child Abuse and Neglect Letter
+Letter Regarding Mandatory Reporting of Child Abuse and Neglect (14-Feb-2013)

 California Penal Code Section 11165.7